dotnet/docs-maui/docs/platform-integration/appmodel/launcher.md

 # [iOS\macOS](#tab/ios)

 Apple requires that you define the schemes you want to use.
-Add the `LSApplicationQueriesSchemes` key and schemes to the _Platforms/iOS/Info.plist_ file:
+Add the `LSApplicationQueriesSchemes` key and schemes to the _Platforms/iOS/Info.plist_ and _Platforms/MacCatalyst/Info.plist files:

 ```xml
 <key>LSApplicationQueriesSchemes</key>